LLNL/elastic-stacker/docs/usage.md

 - ILM policies

-(There is no technical reason Stacker can't handle these; it just hasn't been done yet...if you want to contribute these features see contributing.md to get started.)
+(There is no technical reason Stacker can't handle these; it just hasn't been done yet...if you want to contribute these features see [the contributing docs](docs/contributing.md) to get started.)

 This document will walk you through how to use Stacker to back up and restore